Getting in regular exercises will help increase your alertness during the day, relieve stress, and help you get better sleep at night.

-- Strength Training – Building muscle and core strength helps you to fall asleep easier and also prevent you from frequently waking up during the night.
+- Strength Training – Building muscle and core strength helps you fall asleep easier and prevents you from frequently waking up during the night.
 Exercises such as Shoulder [Presses, Bicep Curls, Tricep Dips, Squats, Lunges, Calf Raises, Sit-ups, and Push-ups fall in the range of strength training, among others, that help to improve your sleep.

-- Yoga – Yoga is a form of exercise that employs relaxing stretches and poses, among relaxation and meditation techniques to reduce stress and calm your breathing.
+- Yoga – Yoga is a form of exercise that employs relaxing stretches and poses, among relaxation and meditation techniques, to reduce stress and calm your breathing.
 Stress may be one of the major causes of your sleep deprivation and issues.
-Those who have insomnia are also more easily to benefit from Yoga practices and exercise form.
+Those who have insomnia are also more easily benefit from Yoga practices and exercise forms.